casper-network/docs-archive/dapp/writing-rust-contracts.md

 ```

 ## Tests
 As part of the CasperLabs local environment we provide the in-memory virtual machine you can run your contract against.
-We design the testing framework to be used using following pattern:
+The testing framework is designed to be used in the following way:
 1. Initialize the context.
 2. Deploy or call the smart contract.
-3. Query the context for changes and assert the result data with the expected values.
+3. Query the context for changes and assert the result data matches expected values.

 ### TestContext
-Context provides a virtual machine instance.
-It should be a mutable object as we will change it's internal data while making deploys.
-It's also important to set initial balance for the account use for deploys.
+A [`TestContext`](https://docs.rs/casperlabs-engine-test-support/latest/casperlabs_engine_test_support/struct.TestContext.html) provides a virtual machine instance.
+It should be a mutable object as we will change its internal data while making deploys.
+It's also important to set an initial balance for the account to use for deploys.
 ```rust
 const MY_ACCOUNT: [u8; 32] = [7u8; 32];